renesas-rcar/meta-renesas/meta-rcar-gen3/README.proprietary.md

 * Please check section II to config for GLES.
 * Please check section III to enable Multimedia functions.

 If you would like to use Linux ICCOM driver and Linux ICCOM library, please check section IV.

-**Note:**
+**NOTE:**

-* However, to have a completed local.conf, please also refer to Build Instruction in _meta-renesas/meta-rcar-gen3/README_.
+* However, to have a completed local.conf, please also refer to Build Instruction in meta-renesas/meta-rcar-gen3/README.

 * In addition, these libraries are not provided with recipes.
 If you would like to use, you will need to get them from Renesas.

 ## I/ Board configuration

 * Add this line to local.conf

     * For Salvator-X board

     ```bash
        MACHINE = "salvator-x"
     ```

     * For R-Car Starter Kit Premier(H3ULCB) board

     ```bash
        MACHINE = "h3ulcb"
     ```

     * For R-Car Starter Kit Pro(M3ULCB) board

     ```bash
        MACHINE = "m3ulcb"
     ```

     * For Ebisu board

     ```bash
        MACHINE = "ebisu"
     ```

-* Set SOC family name:
+* Set SOC family name

     * For H3: r8a7795

     ```bash
        SOC_FAMILY = "r8a7795"
     ```

     * For M3: r8a7796

     ```bash
        SOC_FAMILY = "r8a7796"
     ```

     * For M3N: r8a77965

     ```bash
        SOC_FAMILY = "r8a77965"
     ```

     * For E3: r8a77990

     ```bash
         # Already added in machine config: ebisu.conf
         SOC_FAMILY = "r8a77990"